• Skip to primary navigation

 PRO TIP: You can freeze your buttercream frosting!
 When you are ready to use it for another recipe, simply store it in a sealed ziplock bag with all the air pushed out.
 Place on the counter to soften, squish the bag around to get the frosting ready to use and you are ready to add frosting to another dessert!

 You can freeze buttercream up to 3 months.
-Defrost overnight, and re-whip in a mixer.
-Adding powder sugar will thicken the buttercream.
+Defrost overnight in the fridge, and re-whip in a mixer.
+Adding powdered sugar will thicken the buttercream.
 Heavy cream will thin it out and makes it easier to spread.

 Cake Flour vs. All-Purpose Flour

 The main difference between cake flour and all-purpose (AP) flour is the protein content (which becomes gluten).
 Cake flour is about 8% protein content, while the protein content of AP flour is about 10-11%.
-When you're making cakes, use cake flour that's lower in protein and will result in spongier cakes.
+When you're making cakes, use cake flour that's lower in protein and will result in a spongier fluffier crumb.

 Decorating